Constellation-Labs/documentation-hub/nodes/validator/aws/applySSHec2.md

 :::
 SSH Key Generation Series - **Video 4b** by NetMet.

-Please like and subscribe to support NetMet's work and to be alerted to new content specifically applied to **Constellation Network** and **Node Garage**, in the future.
+Please like and subscribe to support NetMet's work and to be alerted to new content specifically applied to **Constellation Network**, in the future.

 <iframe width="80%" height="380" src="https://www.youtube.com/embed/0plYuXJwfOU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>